 Set experiments are conducted in the Teaching Laboratory in the first two years.
 The experiments are done by students in small teams (normally teams of three or pairs).
-The first two terms sees several teams working on the same experiment in parallel, using separate sets of apparatus, with all teams completing that experiment over a two-week cycle.
+The first two terms sees several teams working on the same experiment in parallel, using separate sets of apparatus, with all teams completing that experiment over a two-week cycle, normally on Monday, Tuesday and Wednesday afternoons.
 The exceptions to this are experiments run in Trinity term which use equipment, such as electron microscopes, that is too costly to duplicate.

-The current Practical Courses Organiser (PCO) is Professor Sergio Lozano-Perez; he has overall responsibility for the smooth running of the practicals and for applying any penalties such as those incurred for late submission of a report.
+The current Practical Courses Organiser (PCO) is Professor Pete Nellist; he has overall responsibility for the smooth running of the practicals and for applying any penalties such as those incurred for late submission of a report.
 The Teaching Laboratory is open only in the afternoons.